hwware/valkey/deps/hiredis/README.md

 * **`REDIS_REPLY_ARRAY`**:
     * A multi bulk reply.
 The number of elements in the multi bulk reply is stored in `reply->elements`.
-Every element in the multi bulk reply is a `redisReply` object as well and can be accessed via `reply->element[..index..]`.
+Every element in the multi bulk reply is a `serverReply` object as well and can be accessed via `reply->element[..index..]`.
       Redis may reply with nested arrays but this is fully supported.